-3.1 Parser Robustness Evaluation
+3.2 Parser Robustness Evaluation

-In the evaluation, we used 100 000 words from the Stockholm-Umeå Corpus (SUC) [14].
+In the evaluation, we used 100 000 words from the Stockholm-Umeå Corpus (SUC) (Ejerhed et al., 1992).
 The SUC is a balanced collection of written Swedish, well proofread.
-The SUC is annotated with part-of-speech information.
+The SUC is annotated with part-of-speech information, even though that information was not used in our experiments.
 It does not contain any parse annotation.

 The 100 000 word text was parsed using each of the parsers.
-The parse results from this error-free text (0% errors) constituted the 0 file, as defined in the first part of Section 2.
+The parse results of this error-free text (0% errors) constituted the 0 file, as defined in the first part of Section 2.
 Spelling errors (resulting in non-existing words only) were randomly inserted into the text, using a tool that emulates errors produced by a human, as described in Section 2.
 The parse results from the misspelled text (containing e.g. 5% errors) constituted the n file, also from Section 2.
-For the GTA, the MCD and the Malt parser, manually annotated resources were available.
-The experiments on these are reported in the next section.
+For the GTA, the MCD and the Malt parser,